baeseonghyeon/baeseonghyeon.github.io/README.md

 ### [Visit the website](https://baeseonghyeon.github.io/)

-**This website was developed using Next.js + TypeScript and Deployed on Github Page.
+**This website was developed using Next.js + TypeScript and Deployed on Github Pages.
 Website developed and designed by Bae Seonghyeon**

 © 2022 Bae Seonghyeon (github.io)